replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Install in an Air Gapped Environment

-To install in an air gapped environment, download the kURL air gap `.tar.gz`, untar it, and run the install.sh script:
+To install in an air gapped environment, download the kURL air gap `.tar.gz`, extract it, and run the install.sh script:

 ```bash
 curl -LO https://k8s.kurl.sh/bundle/FILENAME.tar.gz